Form of Government: Federal republic

 The USA is a federal republic comprising 50 states (each with its own governor and legislature, both directly elected) plus the Federal District of the capital.
 In accordance with the Constitution, the President is elected (together with the Vice President) on a four-year mandate, by an electoral college, itself elected by the electorate; he or she may be re-elected once only.
 The President holds executive power with the assistance of a presidential cabinet formed of the heads of department (ministers) appointed by him and reporting directly to him.
 The President can promote bills and has the right of veto; he also appoints the Supreme Court judges.
 Legislative power is in the hands of Congress, consisting of two chambers elected by direct suffrage: the House of Representatives, with 435 members elected for 2 years in a number proportional to the population of the single states (each state having at least one representative); and the Senate, with 100 members, 2 for each state, elected for 6 years, a third being renewed every 2 years.
 The Senate has wide responsibilities in foreign policy and exclusive competence for the ratification of international treaties.

 The United States Armed Forces include Army, Navy, Air Force and Marine Corps, and Coast Guard.
 They are present in every strategic point of the planet and constitute the backbone of NATO forces.
-The quota of female personnel is around 15% of the total.
+The quota of female personnel in active duty is around 15% of the total.
 The US government does not recognize the jurisdiction of the International Criminal Court (ICC) in The Hague and has signed bilateral treaties with various countries to prevent USA military personnel from being tried locally for crimes committed overseas.

 The United States is a nuclear power and exercises great vigilance over the potential spread of atomic weapons in countries which it does not consider reliable, such as North Korea or Iran.
 Although, in 2002, the country withdrew unilaterally from the Anti-ballistic Missile Treaty signed with the USSR in 1972, in 2010, the administration signed an agreement with Russia to reduce strategic nuclear weapons.